 Special Needs Trust: Put Money Aside Without Jeopardizing Benefits

 What is a special needs trust?
 It is a vehicle that holds assets that are to benefit your child.
 It is also the instruction manual for how assets should be handled.
 It answers the question of who is in charge and if there are limits to how the money for your child is used.
 It can be set up by anyone except for the beneficiary, and it can be used for supplemental care for your child.
 The beneficiary of the special needs trust cannot be changed.
-However, the trust can, and should, be amendable if the laws change.
+However, the trust can, and should, be able to be amended if the laws change.

 In addition, if the special needs trust is already established and the laws change, the laws set today would most likely be grandfathered into the trust.
 If your will creates the trust and you don’t change your will, the “testamentary trust” may not receive favorable treatment.
 Setting up a trust with the current laws also allows others to use or refer to the trust that the parents set up (such as for gifts or inheritances).

 For example, Grandma wants to leave money to the child with disabilities.
-If the child receives the inheritance directly, it could disqualify him from getting government-based benefits or getting into certain programs.
-Under current laws, if Grandma names the trust as the beneficiary, then this prevents the government from disqualifying the child from receiving benefits (provided the trust is drafted properly).
+If the child receives the inheritance directly, it could disqualify them from getting government-based benefits or getting into certain programs.
+Under current laws, if Grandma names the trust as the beneficiary, this prevents the government from disqualifying the child from receiving benefits (provided the trust is drafted properly).

-PhotosToGoUnlimited-882895What happens if an asset does come to the child directly?
-It happens.
-Grandma had several bonds that she had been buying for your child during the last 10 years and they are in the child’s name.
-There is a solution for that.
+What happens if an asset comes directly to the child?
+Let’s assume that Grandma had several bonds that she had been buying for your child during the last 10 years and they are in the child’s name.
+This nice gift would disqualify the child from government benefits.
+There is a solution to this problem.
 It is called a “payback trust” or OBRA 93 trust.
-The purpose of the payback trust is to place these assets into the trust to be spent on supplemental care during the life of the child.
-However, only the child’s parents, grandparents, legal guardian or the courts can create this trust.
-The child cannot do it himself or herself.
-When the child passes away, whatever is left in the trust reimburses the state for benefits paid during the lifetime.
-Whatever is left after that passes on to the heirs.
+The purpose of the payback trust is to place these assets owned by the child into the trust to be spent on supplemental care during the life of the child.
+However, when the child passes away, whatever is left in the trust reimburses the state for Medicaid benefits paid during the lifetime.
+Whatever is left after the reimbursement to the state(s) then passes on to the heirs.

 What about setting aside money for my other children?
-This is a difficult one for many parents.
+This is a difficult decision for many parents.
 The heart tells us to divide the assets evenly, but that is not always the logical thing to do.
 The decision is not an easy one and involves several factors that are both tangible and intangible.
 Your other children may have more opportunities to do things for themselves than the child with a disability.
 They may have the chance to go to college, get married, have a job and have children.
 The child with disabilities may or may not.
 A special needs planner can help you walk through the decision-making process.

 What are some other considerations that I need to be aware of?
 Have a conversation with your attorney about how to choose caregivers for your child in the event of your death.
 You may also want to decide if the guardian and trustee should be the same person.
 A special needs planner can help you through these emotional decisions before you get to the attorney’s office.